reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 17) "errors"
 18) (integer) 0
 ```
-we are at 88387.45 microseconds per call, which is pretty fast, also considering we have started with 10 seconds per each call, I think benefits of using RedisAI in combination with RedisGears are quite obvious.
+We are at 88387.45 microseconds per call, which is pretty fast; also, considering we have started with 10 seconds per call, I think the benefits of using RedisAI in combination with RedisGears are pretty obvious; the trade-off is memory usage.

-There are many ways to optimise this deployment for example add FP16 quantization and ONNX runtime, and if you want to contribute it [script](https://github.com/applied-knowledge-systems/the-pattern-api/blob/7bcf021e537dc8d453036730f0a993dd52e1781f/qasearch/export_load_bert.py) will be a good starting point.
+There are many ways to optimize this deployment; for example, add FP16 quantization and ONNX runtime, and if you want to contribute it [script](https://github.com/applied-knowledge-systems/the-pattern-api/blob/7bcf021e537dc8d453036730f0a993dd52e1781f/qasearch/export_load_bert.py) will be a good starting point.

-# Using Graphana to monitor RedisGears throughput, CPU and Memory usage
+# Using Graphana to monitor RedisGears throughput, CPU, and Memory usage

-And thanks for the contribution of [Mikhail Volkov](https://volkovlabs.com/from-a-basic-redistimeseries-data-source-to-2-million-downloads-in-grafana-marketplace-9921ed9ac5a) we can now observe RedisGears and RedisGraph throughtput and memory consumption using Graphana, when you cloned repository it started graphana docker, which have pre-build templates to monitor RedisCluster - which include RedisGears and RedisAI, and Graph - which is Redis with RedisGraph, "The Pattern" dashboard provides overall overview.
+And thanks to the contribution of [Mikhail Volkov](https://volkovlabs.com/from-a-basic-redistimeseries-data-source-to-2-million-downloads-in-grafana-marketplace-9921ed9ac5a), we can now observe RedisGears and RedisGraph throughtput and memory consumption using Graphana, when you cloned repository it started graphana docker, which have pre-build templates to monitor RedisCluster - which include RedisGears and RedisAI, and Graph - which is Redis with RedisGraph, "The Pattern" dashboard provides an overall overview.

 ![Graphana for RedisGraph](graphana_redis_graph.png)